Uber, DoorDash lose bid to block NYC minimum wage for delivery workers

-A New York state judge on Thursday (Sep 28) rejected a bid by Uber Technologies Inc, DoorDash Inc and Grubhub Inc to block New York City's novel law setting a minimum wage for app-based delivery workers.
+A New York state judge on Thursday (Sep 28) rejected a bid by Uber Technologies, DoorDash and Grubhub Inc to block New York City's novel law setting a minimum wage for app-based delivery workers.

 The decision by New York Acting Supreme Court Justice Nicholas Moyne will allow the law to take effect pending the outcome of the companies' lawsuit.
 Moyne in July had stopped the law from being implemented while he considered the companies' request to block it until the case is resolved.